bryanpizzillo/r4rimporter/README.md

 # Configuration Information
 The configuration file is based on the https://github.com/NCIOCPL/loader-pipeline library.
 For the R4R Loader we have implemented the following pipeline steps:
 * Source: GithubResourceSource - This class pulls the content from a Github Repository
+  * Input: N/A
+  * Output: This returns an array of the *fetched* documents in git.
   * Configuration:
     * repoUrl : (required) The git repo where the content resides.
     * resourcesPath: (required) The path within the repo to the resources.
     * branchName : (default: master) The branch to use.
     * authentication : (optional) Git authentication configuration.
 See https://github.com/octokit/rest.js#authentication for options, but token authentication is what has been tested.
 If no authentication is defined, then the source will use the public API, which has IP source address limits.
 * Transformers:
+  * NetlifyMDResourceTransformer - Transforms documents in Markdown with YML Front-matter format conforming to the r4r-content schema (https://github.com/NCIOCPL/r4r-content/blob/master/admin/config.yml) the
+    * Input: An array of documents that
-  * NetlifyMDResourceTransformer -
+    * Output:
     * Configuration:
-      *
+      * mappingUrls - (required) An object that contains the following properties:
+        * docs - (required) The URL to the docs taxonomy
+        * researchAreas - (required) The URL to the research areas taxonomy
+        * researchTypes - (required) The URL to the research types taxonomy
+        * toolTypes - (required) The URL to the tool types taxonomy

 Prerequisites: node 8